 The original editions of the stories were illustrated by Kipling himself.
 The black-and-white drawing above is one of Kipling's illustrations for The Elephant's Child.

-If you'd like to read more about the author of the Just So Stories, Rudyard Kipling - including how he ended up with such a weird first name - click here.
+If you'd like to read more about the author of the Just-So Stories, Rudyard Kipling - including how he ended up with such an unusual first name - click here.